donderom/donderom.github.io/content/posts/compositional-streaming-of-services-with-fs2.md

 val stream: fs2.Stream[IO, Config] = fs2.Stream.eval(config)
 ```

 We can go back any time with `stream.compile.lastOrError: IO[Config]`.
-The main reason not to is to model an effectful computation as a stream to compose it with a streaming service later on.
+The main reason not to, is to model an effectful computation as a stream, allowing it to be composed with a streaming service later on.
 In other words, instead of "wrapping" a dependency inside a stream, this modeling approach represents it as a stream itself.

 Another dependency is an Elasticsearch client.
 Here's a complete example of the client interface with a dummy implementation: